TopGirlCoder/vehicles-ratings-api/README.md

-# Vehicles Reviewers, Ratings API
+# Vehicles, Reviewers, Ratings API

 ## Introduction
-This is the unofficial documentation of Tesla Vehicles and Ratings API used by apps.
+This is the unofficial documentation of Vehicles, Reviewers, Ratings API used by apps.
 It features functionality to retrieve, create, update, and delete Tesla vehicles and ratings.

 ## To access the API from the web
 From here you can use the endpoints (see below) to access the API: